- Education and Science»

 Many of these groups who represent chieftaincy houses and royal families are referred to as Iga.

-Naturally, these Iga groups fall under categories of Senior and Junior Eyos with each and every group being aware of its own hierarchy and place.
+Naturally, these Iga groups fall under categories of Senior and Junior Eyos with each and every group aware of its own hierarchy and place.

 Though all the groups (or Iga) are directly or indirectly connected to the Oba of Lagos's Palace at Idunganran, it is mandatory that the junior groups show respect and pay homage and obeisance to the senior five Eyo groups who have existed as far back as the beginnings of the cultural tradition.